-The day-to-day work of UCIDA covers an extremely broad range of issues that ultimately affect salmon, their harvest and/or marketing.
+UCIDA’s Board of Directors and staff work to promote responsible management to ensure the long-term health of this abundant salmon resource and the resulting opportunities and benefits it provides.
+The day-to-day work of UCIDA covers an extremely broad range of issues that ultimately affect salmon, their harvest and marketing.
 These may include fishery management, invasive species, oil and gas lease sales, navigation issues, endangered species acts, oil spill response, local, state and federal regulatory issues and both state and federal litigation.

 The nine members of the Board of Directors serve staggered three-year terms.
 Elections are held at annual membership meetings.
 Members (Upper Cook Inlet drift gillnet permit holders) and Associate Members are encouraged to attend all Board meetings.